sunnythepatel/sunnythepatel/README.md

 In my free time, I love to work and learn on iOS and Android App Development.
 Besides that, I love reading novels 📖 , listening music 🎶 and travelling to different places 🧳. 🎉

-- 📚 Currently learning Kubernetes, DevOps, Docker, System Administration.
+- 📚 Currently learning: Kubernetes, DevOps, Docker, System Administration.
 - 🤔 Interests: Distributed systems, Microservices.